Overview

 🎉 Success!

 Your self-hosted No Longer Evil infrastructure is now running!
-What’s Running:- ✅ Convex backend (Docker container)
+What’s Running:- ✅ API Server (Docker container)

 - ✅ Your thermostat is connected to YOUR server